UiharuKazari2008/winterchan/README.md

-Lainchan - A fork of vichan
+Winterchan - A better fork of lainchan and vichan
 ========================================================

 About
 ------------
-Lainchan is a fork of [vichan](http://github.com/vichan-devel/vichan), a great imageboard package, actively building on it and adding a lot of features and other improvements.
+Winterchan is a fork of Lainchan, that's a fork of [vichan](http://github.com/vichan-devel/vichan) (3 LAYER OF FORK BITCH!!), a great imageboard package, actively building on it and adding a lot of features and other improvements.
+It's redesigned for speed and a modern design first!

 Requirements
 ------------